Best robot vacuums for pet hair in 2024

 Reasons to avoid

-Who would’ve thought that one of the best cheap robot vacuums available is also one of the best for tackling pet hair?
-The inexpensive iLife V3s Pro is light on bells and whistles, but big on keeping your floors free from fur.
-In fact, it collected 100% of pet fur from hardwood floors and 99% from carpet when I tested it — which is an almost perfect score.
+One of the best cheap robot vacuums available happens to also be one of the best for tackling pet hair.
+The inexpensive iLife V3s Pro is light on bells and whistles but big on keeping your floors free from fur.
+In fact, it collected nearly 100% of pet fur from hardwood floors and carpet when we tested it — which is an almost perfect score.
 This bump-and-clean robot sets itself apart with a 3-inch suction opening instead of a brush roll for ingesting debris.
 Not only does that aid in picking up dog hair, but it also makes maintenance easier since you won’t need to spend time removing hair from a brush roll.

-I also tested the iLife V5s pro model, however, neither the overall cleaning performance or the performance on pet hair were as strong, at 94.8% and 97.3% respectively.
-This model also comes with mopping abilities, however, I found this was pretty ineffective.
+While we also tested the iLife V5s pro model, however, neither the overall cleaning performance nor the performance on pet hair was as strong, at 94.8% and 97.3%, respectively.
+This model also comes with mopping abilities, however, we found its squeegee to be pretty ineffective.

 Read our full iLife V3s Pro review.